 FIRST ALERT FORECAST - Typical late-May weather pattern

 TUCSON, Ariz.
-(13 News) -Our drying trend continues this week with highs near to a few degrees above normal.
+(13 News) - Our drying trend continues this week with highs near to a few degrees above normal.
 Mostly sunny skies expected each day with an afternoon breeze and high temperatures in the mid to upper 90s.
-Lows drop into the 60s each night.
+Lows drop into the upper 50s and low 60s each night.
 Our quiet, seasonable weather pattern takes us through Memorial Day Weekend.

 SATURDAY: Mostly sunny skies with highs in the upper 90s.